 The instructions for this homework state that you are not to use Oz's built-in function IsDet in writing your code, since that is not part of the declarative model.
 Show why the use of IsDet takes you outside the declarative model by using it to simulate a Boolean-valued cell.
-(Of course, you are to do this only using the declarative model and IsDet.)
+(Of course, you are to do this only using the declarative model and IsDet.
+In particular you must not use cells in your solution!)
 Let's call the ADT that you are programming CellWithIsDet.
 Then your code should have the following interface.

-'''

-NewCellWithIsDet: <fun {$ Bool}: CellWithIsDet>
+NewCellWithIsDet: <fun {\$ Bool}: CellWithIsDet>

-CWIDAccess: <fun {$ CellWithIsDet}: Bool>
+CWIDAccess: <fun {\$ CellWithIsDet}: Bool>

-CWIDAssign: c {$ CellWithIsDet Bool}>
+CWIDAssign: c {\$ CellWithIsDet Bool}>

-'''